 “Eating bitter herbs at the back of the Grotto recalls the Jewish tradition found in the ancient texts.

 “Smearing her face with mud: when the prophet Isaiah speaks to us about Christ, he depicts Him as ‘the suffering servant.'”

-Additionally, through these apparitions, Our Lady of Lourdes revealed her identity.
+Through these apparitions, Our Lady of Lourdes also revealed her identity.
 She said to Bernadette, “I am the Immaculate Conception.”

 This affirmed Bernadette’s parish priest that it was, indeed, Our Lady appearing to her.
 This message signifies our call to holiness.